 Karl was not returned to Parliament at the General Election in June 2017.

-In January 2019, Karl was selected again as Lincoln Conservative's Parliamentary Candidate.
+In January 2019, Karl was selected again as Lincoln Conservative's Parliamentary Candidate and re-elected on 12 December 2019.

 Karl's website is available here.